Skip to content

 1. Add butter to a heavy bottom deep pot and begin to melt on a medium flame.

 2. Butter melts and turns frothy.
-Then lower the flame & simmer until all of the froth evaporates.
-I usually leave a ladle/spoon in the pot as this prevents overflowing.
+Then lower the flame & simmer until most of the froth evaporates.

 3. Next butter will begin to bubble a lot.
-Stir it occasionally & continue to cook on a low heat.
+Stir it occasionally and continue to cook on a low heat.

 4. Soon the butter changes its color from yellow to clear golden.
-At this stage milk solids will settle at the bottom & begin to turn slightly light golden/brown.
+At this stage milk solids will settle at the bottom, and begin to turn slightly light golden/brown.
 Also bubbles will reduce significantly indicating it is done.
-Be careful not to let it burn!
+Be careful not to let it burn — turn off the heat!

 6. When the temperature comes down, place a strainer over a clean jar and filter it.
 Press down the brown solids with a spoon.

 7. Cool the ghee completely and cover it with a tight lid.
-Store at room temperature in a dry cabinet for upto 3 months or refrigerate for an year.
+Store at room temperature in a dry cabinet for up to 3 months or refrigerate for a year.
 Ghee will solidify in a few hours or days depending on the temperature.

 Adapted from this original recipe